 Specific proportionality measures in relation to captive insurers would also be introduced.
 Captive insurance is an alternative to self-insurance in which a corporate group establishes an insurance company to provide coverage for itself.
 The main purpose of establishing a captive insurer is to avoid relying on traditional commercial insurance companies, which may have volatile pricing and may not meet the specific needs of the corporate group.
-By creating its own insurance company, the corporate group can reduce management difficult direct its risk costs, insure risks, have to reinsurance markets, and increase cash flows.
+By creating its own insurance company, the corporate group can reduce its risk management costs, insure difficult risks, have direct to reinsurance markets, and increase cash flows.
 Implementing more proportionate rules in relation to captive insurance would facilitate - and therefore incentivise - businesses to establish such firms.
 This might allow a more efficient risk management by industrial and commercial groups, and improve the resilience of economic activities against systemic events, which may not always be appropriately covered by private insurers' product offering (for instance, captives may be used as a risk management tool against pandemic events if private insurers' supply against such events proves to be insufficient).